2016 Kazakh legislative election

 Legislative elections were held in Kazakhstan on 20 March 2016.
-The date was set by president Nursultan Nazarbayev on 20 January 2016, when he dissolved the Mazhilis after it had requested dissolution on 13 January, with the reason cited being the economic crisis caused by low oil prices.
-Normally, the term of the Mazhilis would have expired in fall of 2016.
+The date was set by president Nursultan Nazarbayev on 20 January 2016, when he dissolved the Mäjilis after it had requested dissolution on 13 January, with the reason cited being the economic crisis caused by low oil prices.
+The term of the Mäjilis would have expired in the fall of 2016.

-The result was an expected victory for Nur Otan from the exit polls which won an extra seat while the Ak Zhol Democratic Party and Communist People's Party of Kazakhstan maintained their presence in the Mazhilis.
-The Organization for Security and Co-operation in Europe (OSCE) complained about lack of "genuine political choice” and "pluralism of opinion in the media.”
+The result was an expected victory for Nur Otan from the exit polls which won an extra seat while the Ak Zhol Democratic Party and Communist People's Party of Kazakhstan maintained their presence in the Mäjilis.
+The Organization for Security and Co-operation in Europe (OSCE) complained about lack of "genuine political choice" and "pluralism of opinion in the media."

 Background

-From 2014, Kazakhstan had experienced economic crisis as a result of oil price crash in which it is heavily reliant on for revenue and the devaluation of the Kazakhstani tenge that was caused by the country's neighboring and main trading partner of Russia which faced a financial crisis as a result of international sanctions over the Crimean crisis and War in Donbass.
+From 2014, Kazakhstan had experienced economic crisis as a result of oil price crash in which it is heavily reliant on for revenue and the devaluation of the Kazakhstani tenge that was caused by the country's neighboring and main trading partner of Russia which faced a financial crisis as a result of international sanctions over the annexation of Crimea by the Russian Federation and War in Donbas.

 In the 2015 Kazakh presidential election, President Nursultan Nazarbayev won 97.7% of the vote with lack of any opposition candidates.
-From there, he announced that the Nurly Zhol economic stimulus would remain as top priority in dealing with the economic troubles and that the sanctions against Russia can't be stay forever, believing that the conflict in Ukraine would eventually end in peace.
+From there, he announced that the Nurly Zhol economic stimulus would remain as top priority in dealing with the economic troubles and that the sanctions against Russia could not stay forever, believing that the Russo-Ukrainian war would eventually end in peace.
 Despite the promises, the price of oil continued dropping and Kazakhstan's exports shrank by 40%.
 In August 2015, the tenge lost 5% of its value against dollar.
 Chairman of the National Bank of Kazakhstan Kairat Kelimbetov dismissed the claims of currency devaluation saying that "this is a transition to a freely floating rate when the market itself determines a balanced exchange rate on the basis of supply and demand."
 The inflation rate though did drop by 3.7% from the beginning of the year because of low oil prices and weak domestic demand.
 By October 2015, the tenge devalued by 40% and the inflation rate eventually rose again by 13% at the end of the year.

-On 13 January 2016, members of the Mazhilis voted unanimously to request Nazarbayev dissolve parliament.
-The reason was due to Nazarbayev's warning about a potential upcoming "real crisis" that would caused by low oil prices.
+On 13 January 2016 members of the Mäjilis voted unanimously to request Nazarbayev dissolve parliament.
+The reason was Nazarbayev's warning about a potential upcoming "real crisis" that would be caused by low oil prices.
 One week later, Nazarbayev set 20 March 2016 as the date for the snap elections, which would be held concurrently with elections to mäslihats (local legislative bodies).